Glen Canyon and Lake Powell

-From Bullfrog or Wahweap marinas, the 2,000 miles of shoreline that make up Lake Powell are full itineraries on the water and surrounding landscape.
+The nearly 2,000 miles of shoreline that wrap around Lake Powell are part of endless itineraries on the water and vast surrounding landscape.
 Navigate for days, not hours, and never see the same horizon.
 Inch into slots of sheer canyon walls then step ashore to retrace geologic time across petrified dunes.

 Glen Canyon National Recreation Area offers more than 1.2 million acres of unparalleled opportunities for land- and water-based recreation.
 Lake Powell, 200 miles long and the second largest human-made lake in the United States, is widely recognized as one of the premier boating destinations in the world.
 Stretching from Lees Ferry in Arizona to the Orange Cliffs of southern Utah, Glen Canyon National Recreation Area is graced with scenic views, unique geology, and evidence of 10,000 years of human history.

 Lake Powell is named for Major John Wesley Powell, the most important explorer of the Colorado River Basin.
 The Glen Canyon Dam, at 710 feet, is the fourth highest dam in the country.
 The story behind the building of the dam and creation of Lake Powell is one of the more interesting and controversial examples of human’s attempts at controlling nature.
 Construction on the dam began in 1959 and the project was completed in 1964 (it took three years of round-the-clock work just to pour the concrete).
 Two years later the power plant began generating electricity from its reservoir.